4ch1/cypress-contact-list-tests/README.md

+# Repository Purpose
-# This repository contains automated tests for the Contact List Manager App.
+This repository contains automated tests for the Contact List Manager App.

 ### Download